|

 suitable piece for

-the biggest opening, then assembled a supporting cast of smaller pieces
+the large opening, then assembled a supporting cast of smaller pieces

-to fill gaps to neighbouring stones as well as other crannies in the
+to fill in the gaps to neighbouring stones, as well as to other crannies in the

 time to complete this small project, a result of proceeding slowly with

-awkward hands learning to slide mortar carefully into place (a moving
+novice, awkward hands that were learning how to slide mortar carefully into place (a moving

 target